kuanrongchan/STAGES/README.md

         - This is mostly applicable if multiple gene expression datasets are uploaded
     - Select comparison to use for prerank
         - The function will rank the selected log2 fold-change comparisons in descending order
-    - Adjusted p-value threshold
-        - Users may choose to plot the pathways that meet the adjusted p-value cutoff of the selected threshold.
     - Display top n pathways to plot
         - Further filtering of the pathway bar plots is available by selecting the top n pathways to plot after the pathways meet the adjusted p-value threshold designated by the user
     - Bar plot height